Scale customer experience without losing the human touch.

 On any Front plan, you’ll be able to assign each teammate one of two default roles: Team Admin or Team Member.
 Here’s a table that covers what permissions are enabled for each role.
 Many leaders choose a selection of teammates to be Team Admins so they can help you create rules, track success with analytics, and keep the team inbox in check.

 If you have an Enterprise plan, you can create custom roles and permissions.
-Say you want the Team Lead to be responsible for creating all canned responses and rules.
+Say you want the Team Lead to be responsible for creating all message templates and rules.
 Custom roles and permissions allow you to create a role with those unique abilities in Front.
 Then later down the line, when you want 2 other teammates to do the same, you can simply give them that same role and be on your merry way.

 Shifts and load balancing prevent customer messages from getting backed up in your queue, while also preventing individual teammates from being overloaded with work.